samkass/PlayButton/README.md

 ==========

 PlayButton was designed at the extreme end of simplicity for audio recording and playback functionality on iOS.
+It includes a single, large play button that plays back a sound.
+The sound is whatever was recorded by the small record button in the corner (which can also be toggled off in the Settings, to prevent accidental re-recording.)

 The large play button was designed to be accessible for anyone, including those with reduced motor control.
 Besides being fun, it is useful as a way to allow everyone to be included in music therapy, special education, and early childhood development.
 Enjoy.